rouanw/rouanw.github.io/_drafts/why-should-i-be-a-polyglot-programmer.md

 categories: code
 ---

+The term [polyglot](http://en.wiktionary.org/wiki/polyglot) refers to someone who is able to speak multiple languages.
+When I talk about a polyglot programmer, I'm talking about someone who is comfortable coding in multiple languages.

 People are often sceptical of software developers with varied coding experience.
 They're used to seeing

 	5 years C# experience